Expanded Office 365 Unified Audit Log Capabilities with Magnet AXIOM Cyber

-With the release of AXIOM Cyber 4.2 users can now ingest Office 365 unified audit logs that are manually exported from Microsoft’s Security & Compliance Center into their casefiles for analysis.
+Users can ingest Office 365 unified audit logs that are manually exported from Microsoft’s Security & Compliance Center into their casefiles for analysis in Magnet AXIOM Cyber.
 In earlier releases of AXIOM Cyber, examiners could collect directly from O365 environments via live acquisition, however we understand data is sometimes provided to investigators, versus them having the ability to acquire directly.
 Unified audit logs are invaluable when it comes to tracing user actions within the Microsoft O365 environment.
 Employee actions ranging from logins, files being copied, deleted, edited, or shared are easily identified with the use of these logs.
 In this blog we’ll walk through exporting the audit logs out of the Security & Compliance Center, and review what the data looks like once parsed by AXIOM.

 If you haven’t had the opportunity to try AXIOM Cyber yet, make sure to request a free trial here, and for those who already have Cyber, make sure to head over to the Magnet Customer Portal to update today!

 To start, let’s head over to protection.office.com, where you’ll need to login to access the Office 365 Security & Compliance center.
 If you login and don’t have sufficient permissions, you’ll be prompted that you need to elevate your permissions before moving forward with a similar message as to what’s below.

 However, if you have the correct permissions on your account, you’ll navigate down the left-hand menu bar to “Search” and select “Audit Log Search” as we can see here.
 You can also utilize protection.office.com/unifiedauditlog if you prefer not having to navigate using the menu bar.